martincarstenbach/java-blogposts/README.md

 **Requirements**

-- the Secure External Password Store to be in place before this code can be executed, have a look at the `generate_wallet.sh` script in case you'd like to create the wallet
+- the Secure External Password Store must be in place before this code can be executed, have a look at the `generate_wallet.sh` script in case you'd like to create the wallet
+- the application uses a properties file, please ensure you update the only entry to match your environment!

+## SpringBoot Thymeleaf Demo

+A tiny application using SpringBoot JDBC and `SimpleJdbcCall` to execute a function in a package.
+This example has been added because it isn't always clear from other examples found via search engines how to invoke PL/SQL functions.
+Using Oracle 19c, Universal Connection Pool (UCP), Thymeleaf, and Bootstrap.

+**Requirements**

+- the Secure External Password Store must be placed in `src/database/wallet` before this code can be executed, have a look at the `generate_wallet.sh` script in case you'd like to create the wallet
 - the application uses a properties file, please ensure you update the only entry to match your environment!